AndrewHenderson/marionette-redux/README.md

 }));
 ```

-Or passed as the second argument provided to `connect`.
+Or it can provided to `connect` as the second argument.

 ```js
 var ConnectedView = MarionetteRedux.connect(null, mapDispatchToProps)(Marionette.View.extend({…}));